ome/omero-documentation/server/install-windows.rst

    PostgreSQL 8.3 and earlier releases are not supported.
 See `Known Limitations <known-limitations>`_.
 We suggest using 9.1, and it is assumed throughout these instructions.
-See `OMERO and PostreSQL <postgresql>`_ for specifics about each version.
-The Windows *One click installer* can be found on the `PostgreSQL Windows download page <http://www.postgresql.org/download/windows>`_.
+See :ref:`rst_postgresql` for specifics about each version.
+The
+   Windows *One click installer* can be found on the `PostgreSQL Windows download page <http://www.postgresql.org/download/windows>`_.
 You will need the postgres user's password later in the install.